-As at the date of this Base Prospectus, the Group Executive Management Committee has 12 voting members, with one non-voting member (the Group Chief Audit Officer who is a permanent invitee).
+As at the date of this Base Prospectus, the Group Executive Management Committee has 11 voting members, with one non-voting member (the Group Chief Audit Officer who is a permanent invitee).
 The GCEO serves as chairman of the committee.
-A quorum of 6 members is required to convene a meeting.
+A quorum of six members is required to convene a meeting.

 The Group Executive Management Committee is required to meet at least monthly or as otherwise required.
-To date in 2017, the Group Executive Management Committee has met 4 times.
+In the six months ended 30 June 2018, the Group Executive Management Committee had met six times.

-Group Risk and Compliance Committee
+Group Risk Committee

-The Group Risk and Compliance Committee operates under a delegated authority from the Group Executive Management Committee and also assists the Board Risk and Compliance Committee.
-The primary objectives of the Group Risk and Compliance Committee are to define, develop and periodically monitor the Group's risk appetite along with its related methodology, parameters, targets, and tolerances taking into account the Group's strategy and business planning.
-In addition the committee is accountable to highlight, discuss and monitor key regulations, both local and international and as they apply to all businesses where the Group operates.
-The committee will report relevant matters to the Group Executive Management Committee and as appropriate the Board Risk and Compliance Committee, advising and informing them as required on the Group's risk appetite and framework and on key compliance and other regulatory risk matters.
+The Group Risk Committee operates under a delegated authority from the Group Executive Management Committee and also assists the BRCC.
+The primary objectives of the Group Risk Committee are to define, develop and periodically monitor the Group's risk appetite along with its related methodology, parameters, targets, and tolerances taking into account the Group's strategy and business planning.
+In addition, the committee is accountable to highlight, discuss and monitor key regulations, both local and international and as they apply to all businesses where the Group operates.
+The committee will report relevant matters to the Group Executive Management Committee and, as appropriate, the BRCC, advising and informing them as required on the Group's risk appetite and framework and on key compliance and other regulatory risk matters.

-As at the date of this Base Prospectus, the Group Risk and Compliance Committee has 10 voting members, with the Group Chief Risk Officer serving as chairman of the committee.
-A quorum of 6 members is required to convene a meeting.
+As at the date of this Base Prospectus, the Group Risk Committee has 10 voting members, with the Group Chief Executive Officer serving as chairman of the committee.
+A quorum of six members is required to convene a meeting.

-The Group Risk and Compliance Committee is required to meet at least quarterly or as otherwise required.
-To date in 2017, the Group Risk and Compliance Committee has met once.
+The Group Risk Committee is required to meet at least quarterly or as otherwise required.
+In the six months ended 30 June 2018, the Group Risk Committee had met two times.